 One of the most challenging aspects of any divorce is child custody determination.
 If you and your spouse have children together, whether biological or adopted, the court must determine an appropriate Allocation of Parental Rights and Responsibilities.
-It is vital to remember that no matter how you choose to approach your divorce case, the Ohio family court system must ensure your child custody order suits the best interests and needs of your children.
-Even if you participate in divorce mediation, and you and your spouse negotiate a parenting plan, you will still need to submit your proposal to the Ohio family court for review and approval.
+It is vital to remember that no matter how you choose to approach your divorce case, the family court system must ensure your child custody order suits the best interests and needs of your children.
+Even if you participate in divorce mediation, and you and your spouse negotiate a parenting plan, you will still need to submit your proposal to the family court for review and approval.

 When the court must rule on child custody and child support, the judge overseeing the matter will evaluate many distinct best interest factors so they can determine which custody, parenting time, and support terms would suit the child’s best interests.
-The Ohio family court upholds that both parents must contribute to their child’s financial needs, so the judge will review both parents’ respective incomes to determine each parent’s financial obligation.
+The family court upholds that both parents must contribute to their child’s financial needs, so the judge will review both parents’ respective incomes to determine each parent’s financial obligation.
 Typically, the lower-earning parent receives child support from the higher-earning parent, unless the higher-earning parent becomes the primary custodian of the couple’s children.
 The court will also examine the children’s schedule and unique needs to determine the best possible custody arrangement.

 Woodford Sathappan McGee can help you make the strongest possible case for child custody.
 We will gather the evidence and documentation you need to substantiate your arguments and show the court why you deserve the custody rights you seek.
 Your team will also assist you with your child support determination.

-It is extremely important to understand the meaning of “equitable” when it comes to property division in Ohio.
+It is extremely important to understand the meaning of “equitable” when it comes to property division.
 “Equitable distribution” does not necessarily mean “equal distribution.”
 Unlike community property states, equitable distribution states aim for fairness instead of an even 50/50 split of marital property.
 The court will evaluate each spouse’s contributions toward the marriage, the length of the marriage, and each spouse’s unique needs when determining equitable distribution of marital property.
 If you and your spouse are willing to try divorce mediation, it is possible for the two of you to reach a more personalized property division determination than a judge would issue.

 If you are concerned about the outcome of your property division determination, Woodford Sathappan McGee can provide guidance and support through all phases of your case.
 We understand that property division can be a sensitive issue, and you have every right to expect your fair share of your marital property.
 We will help you gather the evidence and documentation you may need to establish your separate property ownership rights and guide you toward the best possible outcome in the property division process.
 This is especially important in high asset cases and marriages where the primary source of income was a self-owned business.